 Revision: 1.0 (09.27.2008)

 Description: The client application should be easy to learn.
-The average user should be able to begin using the application and quickly familiarize himself with basic features without needing to read a manual.
+The average user should be able to begin using the application and quickly familiarize his/her self with basic features without needing to read a manual.

 Risk: Products that are overly complicated and difficult to use frustrate customers and tend to drive them away from the product.